 - Has spoken in 16 debates in the last year — below average amongst MPs.
 See all Alan Haselhurst’s speeches

-- Has received answers to 0 written questions in the last year — well below average amongst MPs.
+- Has received answers to 1 written question in the last year — below average amongst MPs.

-- Replied within 2 or 3 weeks to a high number of messages sent via WriteToThem.com during 2015, according to constituents.
+- Replied within 2 or 3 weeks to a medium number of messages sent via WriteToThem.com during 2015, according to constituents.

 - People have made 22 annotations on this MP’s speeches — well above average amongst MPs.